What To Do When You Receive a Damaged Package

 - FedEx—lost package, late delivery, missing package, and incorrect delivered status

-- Amazon—late delivery and lost package
+- Amazon—late delivery

 - DHL—lost package and shipment on hold